 1 Executive summary 3

 2 Introduction 3

 3 Background: key challenges and road space interventions 4

 3.1 Overview of the development of planning in Malmö 4

 3.2 Current interventions 5

 4 Motivations for contestation 6

 4.1 Car culture and reluctance to reduce space for cars 6

 4.2 Parking 7

 4.3 Increase in opposition to cycling 8

-5 Participation in decision-making processes and public deliberation 9
+5 Participation in decision-making processes and public

+deliberation 9

-5.1 Political parties and opposition against sustainable mobility
+5.1 Political parties and opposition against sustainable mobility 9

-5.2 Property development
+5.2 Property development .
+10

 5.3 Climate change mobilisations .
 11

 6 Conclusions .12

 6.1 City branding .
 12

 6.2 Contestation articulated through mass movements as well as politics .
 12

 7 Interviews .13

 8 References .13

 Streets are contested spaces, as different actors and stakeholders hold differing views on how space should be allocated across different transport modes and non-transport activities.
 Based on interviews with a range of stakeholders and non-government actors, this report examines the claims that are made regarding the allocation and use of road space.
 It also explores the ways in which different stakeholders mobilise their claims, to government actors or within the broader public sphere.
-It complements the work done on organizational, institutional and political dimensions of road space reallocation1.
+It complements the work done on organizational, institutional and political dimensions of road space reallocation.
+The content of this city portrait has been updated by the Sciences Po team throughout the project's lifetime to include developments taking place since July 2019, including a changed political outlook and measures adopted in the context of the COVID-19 crisis.